ansible/tower-cli/README.md

 A few potential uses include:

-  * System-based job launches (for instance, from Jenkins, cron, etc.)
+  * Launching playbook runs (for instance, from Jenkins, TeamCity, Bamboo, etc)
-  * Use in callbacks from Ansible playbooks
+  * Checking on job statuses
-  * Custom syncronization of inventory
+  * Rapidly creating objects like organizations, users, teams, and more

 ### Installation